 A full script of the video is available here.

-After you have finished watching the video, please complete the following activity:
+After you have finished watching the video, you can complete the following activity if you find it helpful.

 On your own, think about how you identify according to the following social group identities.
 For example, if someone asked you what race you identified with or what your first language is, how would you respond?
 This isn’t an attempt to box you into any of those categories but an opportunity to think about your own identities before moving onto the next section.